s9e/TextFormatter/src/Plugins/MediaEmbed/README.md

 ### Configure a site manually

 In addition to the sites that are directly available by name, you can define new, custom sites.
-More examples are available in the [Cookbook](https://github.com/s9e/TextFormatter/blob/master/docs/Cookbook/README.md).
+You can find [more examples in the documentation](http://s9etextformatter.readthedocs.io/Plugins/MediaEmbed/Add_custom/).

 ```php
 $configurator = new s9e\TextFormatter\Configurator;